Errata for the 1997 Southern Fandom Confederation Handbook & History

 David G. Hartwell (Literary TM)

-Patrick Meadows (AGoH)
+Patrick Meadows (Artist GoH)

 Barry N. Malzberg (Literary SG)